itaylor/rewire-proxy/README.md

 }
 ```

 Here's a vastly simplified example of what `babel-plugin-rewire` is trying to do that code.
-It's changing lookups from static to dynamic, so that they can be overwritten later.
+It's changing the code to make lookups within the code dynamic, so that they can be overwritten later, and exposing an API that allows that overriding to happen.
 ```js
 import { readFileSync } from 'fs';
 const __rewired = { readFileSync };